Digital Garden

 Digital notes aren’t the only source of new articles.
 I have two other methods of storing my thoughts for future use, because I can’t imagine using any form of keyboard to quickly jot down something about a book I’m reading:

-- I use a paper: I have several notebooks, each used on a different occasion.
+- I use a paper: I have several notebooks, each used on a different occasion;

 - I record myself and leave the recording as a note to myself on Signal2 for hassle-free access on my other devices.